Exterior view of the Robie House in Chicago USA

 Well, if you're after a unique design and want to make a statement with your build, what better way to do that than with a unique brick style?

-When a nice colour and texture is coupled with a decent choice of mortar, Roman brickwork can look exceptional.
+When a nice colour and texture is coupled with a decent choice of mortar, Roman brickwork can look exceptional, which is why architects are always looking for fresh ways to use brick.

-Indeed, with the recent resurgence of brick as a stylistic building material, more architects are looking for fresh ways to use brick.
-Roman bricks provide a way of doing that, giving a building an old fashioned, vintage look but with a distinctive style.
+Roman bricks provide a way of doing that, giving a building an old-fashioned, vintage look but with a distinctive style.

 If you're not ready to build an entire building out of them just yet, you can use them for smaller features such as a fireplace, as mentioned above, or perhaps just parts of the brick façade, to give it a little flourish.

-What Roman bricks do best is accentuate the horizontal and linear aspects of the architecture so if you're keen to do this, they are ideal.
+What Roman bricks do best is accentuate the horizontal and linear aspects of the architecture, so if you're keen to do this they are ideal.

-If we've convinced or inspired you to try Roman brick, you're probably wondering where you can get your hands on some.
+If we've inspired you to buy Roman bricks, you're probably wondering where you can get your hands on some.
+Well, the good news is that we can help with that!